Introduction to hospitality carpets

 We know that every hospitality project is different, has its own objectives and is aiming for a unique ambiance.
 It can be difficult to choose which hospitality carpeting is right for your project.

-That's why we’ve put together this comprehensive guide to walk you through every step of the process, from selection all the way to installation and care.
+That's why we’ve put together this comprehensive guide to walk you through every step of the process, from selection of your hospitality carpet, all the way to installation and care.
 Enjoy!

 To create a unique and comfortable environment that solves for the abundance of sound inherent in hospitality establishments, the best bet is to go for carpets designed specifically for hotels, bars, restaurants, and conference rooms.

-While other flooring options, such as hardwood, polished concrete or tiles have their place in certain projects, generally speaking, these options lack the diversity in style, design, texture and construction type that carpeting can offer.
-When installed correctly and properly maintained, the benefits of carpet simply can't
+While other flooring options, such as hardwood, polished concrete or tiles have their place in certain projects, generally speaking, these options lack the diversity in style, design, texture and construction type that hospitality carpeting can offer.
+When installed correctly and properly maintained, the benefits of hospitality carpets simply can't

 Diversity of style